Yongle Emperor: Childhood (1360–1370)

 Zhu Di, the future Yongle Emperor, was born on 2 May 1360 as the fourth son of Zhu Yuanzhang.
-At the time, Zhu Yuanzhang was based in Nanjing and was a prominent leader in the Red Turban Rebellion, an uprising against the Mongol-led Yuan dynasty that controlled China.
-The rebellion aimed to restore Han Chinese rule after decades of Mongol domination.
-In the 1360s, Zhu Yuanzhang conquered China, established the Ming dynasty, and declared himself emperor.
-He is commonly known by his era name as the Hongwu Emperor.
+At the time, Zhu Yuanzhang was based in Nanjing and was a prominent leader of the Red Turban Rebellion, an uprising in China against the Mongol-led Yuan dynasty.
+The rebellion sought to restore Han Chinese rule after decades of Mongol domination following the Yuan conquest of the Song in 1279.
+In 1368, Zhu Yuanzhang founded the Ming dynasty and became the Hongwu Emperor.

-After taking the throne, Zhu Di claimed to be the son of Zhu Yuanzhang's primary wife, Lady Ma, who had been empress since 1368, but other sources suggest that his real mother was a concubine of the Hongwu Emperor with the title Consort Gong, who was either Mongolian (from the Khongirad tribe) or possibly Korean.
-Zhu Di attempted to present himself as the Hongwu Emperor's legitimate successor by declaring himself and the Hongwu Emperor's fifth son, Zhu Su, as the only sons of Empress Ma in the 1403 edition of the official Veritable Records of Emperor Taizu.
+Ming official records, and Zhu Di himself, stated that his mother was the Hongwu Emperor's primary wife and empress, Lady Ma.
+Other sources suggest that his real mother was a concubine with the title Consort Gong, who was either Mongolian (from the Khongirad tribe) or possibly Korean.
+Zhu Di attempted to present himself as the Hongwu Emperor's legitimate successor by declaring himself and the Hongwu Emperor's fifth son, Zhu Su, as the only sons of Empress Ma in the 1403 edition of the official Veritable Records of Taizu.
 (Note: The Hongwu Emperor's Ancestral Instructions stipulated that imperial succession must follow primogeniture through the empress's direct male lineage, explicitly excluding sons born to concubines from eligibility for the throne.)
-This was preposterous, as it was unlikely that a son of the Empress would not be named as successor during the Hongwu Emperor's lifetime.
-Therefore, in the later version of 1418, all of the Hongwu Emperor's eldest five sons were recognized as her children.
+This claim was questionable, as it was unlikely that the Hongwu Emperor would not name a son with the Empress as his successor during his lifetime.
+Therefore, in the later version of 1418, the eldest five sons—Zhu Biao, Zhu Shuang, Zhu Gang, Zhu Di, and Zhu Su—were all recognized as her children.

 Zhu Di spent his childhood in Nanjing, where he and his siblings were raised with a strong emphasis on discipline and modesty.
-Out of all his siblings, he had a special fondness for Princess Ningguo, Zhu Fu and Zhu Su.
+Among his siblings, (Note: The Hongwu Emperor had 26 sons and 16 daughters by his empress and numerous consorts.) he had a special fondness for his younger sister Princess Ningguo and his younger brothers Zhu Su and Zhu Fu.
 Zhu Su was only 15 months younger than Zhu Di, and they became close friends despite their contrasting personalities.
 While Zhu Di enjoyed activities such as archery and horseback riding, Zhu Su preferred studying literature and tending to plants.

 The Hongwu Emperor took great care in the education of his sons, appointing leading scholars of the empire as their tutors.
 Initially, Song Lian was appointed as the teacher for the heir to the throne, and also gave lectures to the other princes.
-Song Lian's successor, Kong Keren, who taught the Emperor's sons philosophy and ethics, had a significant influence on Zhu Di.
+His successor, Kong Keren, who taught the Emperor's sons philosophy and ethics, had a significant influence on Zhu Di.
 His favorite subject was the history of the Han dynasty, particularly Emperors Gaozu and Wu of Han, but he often referenced examples from the life of Qin Shi Huang in his decrees as emperor.